-- (1) A court judgment enters into force when it can no longer be contested in any other manner except by review procedure. - (2) A judgment of a county court enters into force above all, if: - 1) the term for filing appeals has expired and no appeal has been filed during the term; - 2) the circuit court does not accept an appeal, or refuses to hear or satisfy an appeal, or appeal proceedings are terminated and, within the term for filing appeals in cassation, an appeal in cassation is not filed against the decision of the circuit court: - 3) the circuit court does not accept an appeal, or refuses to hear or satisfy an appeal, or appeal proceedings are terminated and an appeal in cassation filed against the decision of the circuit court is not accepted, hearing thereof is refused or the appeal in cassation is not satisfied, or the cassation proceedings are terminated. - (3) A judgment by default enters into force if against such judgment, no petition to set it aside or no appeal is filed, or if the petition to set aside the default judgment is not heard or satisfied, or if a decision of a circuit court concerning the appeal enters into force. - (4) Lawful contestation of a court judgment suspends the entry into force of the court judgment.
-If a part of a court judgment is contested, the uncontested part of the court judgment enters into force.
-[RT I 2008, 59, 330 entry into force 01.01.2009]
+- (1) A court judgment enters into force when it can no longer be contested in any other manner except by review procedure. - (2) A judgment of a county court enters into force above all, if: - 1) the term for filing appeals has expired and no appeal has been filed during the term; - 2) the circuit court does not accept an appeal, or refuses to hear or satisfy an appeal, or appeal proceedings are terminated and, within the term for filing appeals in cassation, an appeal in cassation is not filed against the decision of the circuit court; - 3) the circuit court does not accept an appeal, or refuses to hear or satisfy an appeal, or appeal proceedings are terminated and an appeal in cassation filed against the decision of the circuit court is not accepted, hearing thereof is refused or the appeal in cassation is not satisfied, or the cassation proceedings are terminated.

+- (3) A judgment by default enters into force if against such judgment, no petition to set it aside or no appeal is filed, or if the petition to set aside the default judgment is not heard or satisfied, or if a decision of a circuit court concerning the appeal enters into force. - (4) Lawful contestation of a court judgment suspends the entry into force of the court judgment.
+If a part of a court judgement is contested, the uncontested part of the court judgment enters into force.
+If a court judgment is contested in a part other than the determination of the amount of procedural expenses in money, the court judgment does not enter into force in the part of determination of the amount of procedural expenses in money.
+[RT I, 21.05.2014, 1 - entry into force 01.01.2015]